-EMTP 1108 Intermed
+EMTP

-1108 Intermediate Ambulance Operations and Medical Emergencies (2-3-4) This course includes the material from the Medical Emergencies and EMS Operations section of the Emergency Medical Technician - Intermediate National Standard Curriculum (EMT-I/85 NSC.)
-It includes units on respiratory, cardiac, diabetic, allergic, poisoning and overdoses, neurological, abdominal, and environmental emergencies in the adult patient as well as the geriartric patient.
+1108 Intermediate Ambulance Operations and Medical Emergencies (2-3-4) This course includes the material from the Medical Emergencies and EMS Operations section of the current National EMS Education Standard.
+It includes units on respiratory, cardiac, diabetic, allergic, poisoning and overdoses, neurological, abdominal, and environmental emergencies in the adult patient as well as the geriatric patient.
 In addition, EMTP 1108 includes basic information on ambulance operations.
 Students will practice safe vehicle operations, stretcher safety, patient movement, intermediate level patient assessment and management.
 Actual field application and clinical decision making will be required.

-Prerequisites: Limited to Fast-Track Paramedic students admitted to EMS Program.
+Prerequisites: Limited to Fast-Track Paramedic students admitted to EMS